terezsmitkova/english-for-designers/02-intentional-aboutness/case-study.md

 ![Thriller](images/thriller-festival.jpg)

 The grid is good for new stories.
-It is possible to create lots of varieties for different genre of movies (characteristic icons).
+This way is possible to create lots of varieties for different genre of movies (characteristic icons).
 For a romantic film is a woman, man, love.
 For a thriller is a gun, robbery, bomb.

 ### Our language